Chinese New Year: red envelopes and lanterns symbolize good fortune

 Holiday.
 Chinese New Year.

 When?
 The first day of the New Year falls between January 21 and February 20.
-This year it's on February 5.
+In 2020 it's on January 25.

 Where?
 China and countries where a sizable Chinese population resides.